gideonite/dg/src/site/notes/Uncategorized/Brandon Terry interview.md

 **Jan.
 25, 2023**

+*[Attention conservation notice](http://www.viridiandesign.org/notes/1-25/Note%2000002.txt): Rough notes written up on trains and subways -- personal and cryptic for just about everyone.*

 [[Uncategorized/Polyannish\|Polyannish]] view of human nature

 Nonviolence: How do you have a revolution without the negative after sentiment?
 How do you avoid the counterrevolution?
 The Thermidor.